 Final Thoughts – How to Clean Rust off a Dutch Oven Camping Pot | Quick Fix

-Taking your time from the beginning of the rust removal process all the way the completion of the seasoning process will give you a well-performing piece of cooking equipment.
+Taking your time from the beginning of the rust removal process all the way to the completion of the seasoning process will give you a well-performing piece of cooking equipment.

-If you start the rust removal and/or restoration process of your cast-iron and find it to be damaged and beyond repair clean it up and use it around your yard as an ornamental piece.
+If you start the rust removal and/or restoration process of your cast iron and find it to be damaged and beyond repair clean it up and use it around your yard as an ornamental piece.